What Is Auto-Instrumentation?By Mike Goldsmith | Last modified on October 13, 2023

 Honeycomb is committed to supporting OpenTelemetry.

 Honeycomb OpenTelemetry distros are designed to be consistent across SDKs in order to aid users switching between languages so that they understand various options and know what to expect.
-With this in mind, we have also developed a Honeycomb OpenTelemetry SDK distro specification that outlines the expected configuration options and behaviors that we use to build the distros.
+With this in mind, we have also developed Honeycomb OpenTelemetry distros for these languages:

 Interested in trying out instrumentation or OpenTelemetry, and seeing how they can help you surface issues and debug faster?
 Sign up for a free Honeycomb account to try it out for yourself.
 Or, if you still have questions, book office hours with one of our Developer Advocates—we’re here to help you on your observability journey.